react-native-google-signin/docs/docs/setting-up/ios.md

 - Configure URL types in the `Info` panel (see screenshot)
   - add your "iOS URL scheme" (also known as `reversed client id`), which can be found in [Google Cloud Console](https://console.cloud.google.com/apis/credentials?project=_) under your iOS client ID.
-- If you need to support Mac Catalyst, you will need to enable the Keychain Sharing capability on each build target.
+- If you need to support Mac Catalyst, you need to enable the Keychain Sharing capability on each build target.
 No keychain groups need to be added.

 ![link config](/img/urlTypes.png)